TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 Donut is a shellcode generation tool that creates x86 or x64 shellcode payloads from .NET Assemblies.
 This shellcode may be used to inject the Assembly into arbitrary Windows processes.
 Given an arbitrary .NET Assembly, parameters, and an entry point (such as Program.Main), it produces position-independent shellcode that loads it from memory.
 The .NET Assembly can either be staged from a URL or stageless by being embedded directly in the shellcode.
 Either way, the .NET Assembly is encrypted with the Chaskey block cipher and a 128-bit randomly generated key.
 After the Assembly is loaded through the CLR, the original reference is erased from memory to deter memory scanners.
 The Assembly is loaded into a new Application Domain to allow for running Assemblies in disposable AppDomains.

 # How it Works

-## .NET Primer

-Before we begin, you must understand a few important components of .NET:

-* [Common Language Runtime](https://docs.microsoft.com/en-us/dotnet/standard/clr "Common Language Runtime"): Like Java, .NET uses a runtime environment (or "virtual machine") to interpret code at runtime.
-All .NET Code is compiled from an intermediate language to native code "Just-In-Time" before execution.
-* [Common Intermediate Language](https://docs.microsoft.com/en-us/dotnet/standard/managed-code "Common Intermediate Language"): Speaking of an intermediate language, .NET uses CIL (also known as MSIL).
-All .NET languages (of which there are many) are "compiled" to this intermediate language.
-CIL is a generic object-oriented assembly language that can be interpreted into machine code for any hardware architecture.
-As such, the designers of .NET languages do not need to design their compilers around the architectures they will run on.
-Instead, they merely need to design it to compile to one language: CIL.
-* [.NET Assemblies](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime ".NET Assemblies"): .NET applications are packaged into .NET Assemblies.
-They are so called because the code from your language of choice has been "assembled" into CIL but not truly compiled.
-Assemblies use an extension of the PE format and are represented as either an EXE or a DLL that contains CIL rather than native machine code.
-* [Application Domains](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/application-domains "Application Domains"): Assemblies are run inside of a safe "box" known as an Application Domain.
-Multiple Assemblies can exist within an AppDomain, and multiple AppDomains can exist within a process.
-AppDomains are intended to provide the same level of isolation between executing Assemblies as is normally provided for processes.
-Threads may move between AppDomains and can share objects through marshalling and delegates.

 ## Unmanaged Hosting API